LispCookbook/cl-cookbook/streams.md

 ## Gray streams: extending the protocol

 The standard stream types are implemented by the Common Lisp runtime.
-If you need custom stream behavior (for example, a stream that compresses data, counts bytes, or transforms characters), you can use
+They let you *use* file, string, socket, and terminal streams, but they do not standardize how you define new stream classes that participate in ordinary Common Lisp I/O operations.
+If you need custom stream behavior (for example, a stream that compresses data, counts bytes, transforms characters, or reads from an application object instead of a file descriptor), you can use **Gray streams**.
-**Gray streams**.

-Gray streams are a de facto standard (supported by SBCL, CCL, ECL, ABCL, LispWorks, Allegro, and others) that lets you define stream classes with CLOS methods.
+Gray streams are a de facto standard, proposed before ANSI Common Lisp was finalized and based on the stream chapter from CLtL.
+They did not make it into the ANSI standard, but most popular implementations support this protocol anyway.
+In practice, Gray streams are the usual way to define custom streams that work with standard functions like `read-char`, `write-char`, `read-sequence`, or `write-sequence`.

 The [`trivial-gray-streams`](https://github.com/trivial-gray-streams/trivial-gray-streams)
 library provides a portable interface: